dakrone/es-mode/README.md

 }
 ```

-With the request region highlighted, hit `C-c C-c` to execute it.
-The first time
+With the request region highlighted or inside the query structure, hit `C-c C-c`
-you do this you will be prompted for the URL and HTTP method.
-You can also set
+to execute it.
+The first time you do this you will be prompted for the URL and
-the URL with `C-c C-u` and the method with `C-c C-m`.
+HTTP method.
+You can also set the URL with `C-c C-u` and the method with `C-c
+C-m`.

 #### Screenshot